Skip to main content

 Extend partition

-You can use the growpart command to expand the size of a partition to its maximum size.
+Use the growpart command to expand the partition to its maximum size.

-• e.g. Run the growpart command to expand the size of the vda1 partition.
+• Example: Run growpart to extend the vda1 partition.

 ubuntu@volume-test:~$ sudo growpart /dev/vda 1